Resources

 # Transformer-based

-See “For NLP” section in AI/Deep learning/Transformers
+See AI/Deep learning/Transformers

 # Books